tensorflow/similarity/api/TFSimilarity/callbacks/EvalCallback.md

 <b>k</b>
 </td>
 <td>
-How many neigboors to retrive for evaluation.
+How many neighbors to retrieve for evaluation.
 Defaults to 1.
 </td>
 </tr>
 </table>